Jontzey/bundrop/README.md

 The number should be whatever port you are trying to accsess

-Current ports that should open when you run the command is "3000" and "9000"
+Current ports that should open when you run the app is "3000" and "9000"

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////